raganwald/raganwald.github.com/_posts/2019-09-21-recognizing-myself.md

 ## A Recognizer That Recognizes Finite State Machine Descriptions

 Armed with our tools, we can build a finite state machine that recognizes descriptions of finite state machines.
-It recognizes a subset of all of teh possible ASCII characters we might build such recognizers to recognize, but it gets the point across:
+It recognizes a subset of all of the possible ASCII characters we might build such recognizers to recognize, but it gets the point across:

 ```javascript
 let startMap = symbol('{');